rurban/smhasher/README.md

 digests and maybe bigger databases, but not for 32bit hash tables.
-The "Quality problems" lead to less uniform distribution, i.e.  more collisions and worse performance, but are rarely related to real security attacks, just the 2nd sanity zeroes test against `\0` invariance is security relevant.
+The "Quality problems" lead to less uniform distribution, i.e.  more collisions and worse performance, but are rarely related to real security attacks, just the 2nd sanity AppendZeroes test against `\0` invariance is security relevant.

 Columns
 -------